-This is a series of lectures on zero-knowledge (ZK) proofs, conducted at Distributed Lab, in which we explore "from scratch" how modern zk-SNARKs such as Groth16, PlonK, GKR work, including all the mathematical components they rely on.
+This is a series of lectures on zero-knowledge (ZK) proofs, conducted at Distributed Lab, exploring "from scratch" how modern zk-SNARKs such as Groth16, PlonK, GKR work, including all the mathematical components they rely on.
 The course covers not only ZK theory itself and its applications, but also the basic mathematics needed to understand ZK and cryptography in general.

 Presentation of the client-side ZKML framework based on UltraGroth and R1CS arithmetization.